-A Soil and Water Conservation Districts Dam Rehabilitation Committee is working with DCR on the development of a funding plan for the rehabilitation of District high hazard dams.
+Conservation Districts Dam Rehabilitation Committee has been working with DCR on the development of a funding plan for the rehabilitation of District high hazard dams.
 There are 12 Districts responsible for 104 dams constructed by the Natural Resource Conservation Service (NRCS) for flood control and other benefits.
-Since many of these NRCS dams are reaching the end of their maintenance agreements with

-Districts, the focus of this committee is to develop a fiscal plan for the rehabilitation of the District high hazard dams to meet minimum public safety standards and maintain their flood control and other benefits to the citizens of Virginia.
+The focus of this committee has been to develop a fiscal plan for the rehabilitation of the District high hazard dams to meet minimum public safety standards and maintain their flood control and other benefits to the citizens of Virginia.